battlefield-portal-community/ui_builder/README.md

 ### Tips

-- Hold the mouse over the canvas and scroll to zoom.
-The view stays centered on the cursor position.
+- Shift + scroll to zoom
 - Enable **Snap to elements** from the Side Menu whenever you need consistent spacing between siblings.
 - Button elements expose extra styling controls once `Button Enabled` is switched on.
 - Ensure you select the element you want to add a child to.